Use this endpoint to send data to one or more variables of a Device

 Body

-An object containing keys as variable labels and Dots as values.
-The following are all valid payloads:
+Send an object that contains variable labels as keys and Dots as values.
+The following payloads are valid:

 {